 The British Styling Competition

-A joint venture between the Institute of British Carriage and Automobile Manufacturers and the Daily Telegraph Magazine.
+This was a joint venture between the Institute of British Carriage and Automobile Manufacturers and the Daily Telegraph Magazine.

 In the 1971/72 British Styling Competition designers were asked for a blueprint for a family saloon of a style suitable for 1976 onwards based on the Austin Maxi mechanicals.